ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-01-20-[Docker]-Docker-For-AI-Developers-Part-4.md

  ![](/assets/images/20210120/pic6.png)
  ![](/assets/images/20210120/pic7.png)

-One can stop the container and check that in our local system folder `data/input`, we see two new files, the IPython notebook file and the `processed.csv` file.
+One can stop the container and check in our local system folder `data/input` that we see two new files, the IPython notebook file and the `processed.csv` file.

  ![](/assets/images/20210120/pic8.png)